Darsh1153/system_design/README.md

 - A **Load Balancer** distributes requests across multiple servers.
 - **Round Robin** is one of the simplest load balancing algorithms.
 - Modern large-scale applications such as **Amazon, Netflix, Google, and Facebook** primarily rely on **Horizontal Scaling** because it provides better scalability, reliability, and fault tolerance.

+# Serverless:

+- Serverless is a cloud computing model where developers focus on writing code while the cloud provider manages the underlying infrastructure, scaling, and maintenance.
+You pay based on actual execution rather than keeping servers running continuously.

+# AWS Lambda:

+- AWS Lambda is a serverless compute service that executes your function in response to events such as HTTP requests, file uploads, or scheduled tasks.
+It automatically scales and charges only for the compute time used.